beylsp/proxy-toggle/README.md

 ## Introduction

 Many corporate networks use proxies both for network protection and to cache often-used content.
-This command-line tool allows its users to run programs behind a corporate proxy without the need to constantly set/unset proxy environment variables.
+This command-line tool allows you to run programs behind a corporate proxy without the need to constantly set/unset proxy environment variables.
 It sets the environment variables only when needed and unsets them whenever the program finished its execution.

 ## Installation